Samanthkumarsg/Reonic-EV-Simulator/README.md

 [Reonic EV Simulator](https://reonic-ev-simulator.vercel.app/)

 ## About the Developer
 Hi!
-I'm **Samanth Kumar**, a passionate frontend developer with 4 years of experience working on modern frameworks like React, Next.js, and Tailwind CSS.
+I'm **Samanth Kumar**, a passionate software engineer with 4 years of experience working on modern frameworks like React, Next.js, and Tailwind CSS.

 ### My Approach
 To ensure a seamless development experience, I followed a design system approach.
 I began by defining consistent styles and components that align with Tailwind CSS's utility-first framework.
 This allowed me to create reusable UI elements while maintaining flexibility for customization.
 I consciously avoided using external UI libraries to keep the project lightweight and focused on core principles.